 5. Are speed bumps your enemy?

 Unless you’re driving a super expensive sports car, you shouldn’t have to drive over speed bumps at 1mph.
 If you’ve had your car lowered, however, speed bumps will be a nightmare for you.
+Remember, you may think that you're driving an iconic car but Starsky and Hutch's on set crew won't be there to jump in when you hear a crunch.

 6. Are you fan of car stickers?